What tickets Round Robin assigns?

 and so on.

-Is it possible to round robin assign tickets to different groups instead of individual agents?
+Is it possible to round robin assign tickets to groups in Zendesk instead of individual agents?

-The Round Robin does not support assigning tickets to a group of agents.
+The Round Robin does not support assigning tickets to groups in Zendesk.